HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 (E.Barnes)

 25-26 February.
-Rainforest & Cloudforest.
+Rainforest & Cloudforest fieldwork.
 Foothill rainforest and cloud forest sites as well as a Psittacid clay lick were visited.
 Work at these sites divided between ideas for developing ecotourism in the Kimbiri region and determining biodiversity.

 ![February2025Fieldwork](/assets/posts/2.25EBA10.jpg)

 ![February2025Fieldwork](/assets/posts/2.25EBA11.jpg)

-Deforestation in the foothills is taking place a rapid rate.
+Deforestation in the foothills is taking place at a rapid rate.
 The above images show a now destroyed study site.
 (E.Barnes)

 27 February.
 Returning to Huanta, departing early in order to return in time for afternoon meeting at UNAH.

 28 February.
+Eco-tourism field visit.
-Visiting La Merced, we again investigated the value of developing agro-ecological themes in ecotourism.
+Visiting La Merced, we again investigated the value of developing agro-ecological themes, on this coccasion associated with the agave plant, in ecotourism.

 ![February2025Fieldwork](/assets/posts/2.25EBA12.jpg)